 All vaccines can potentially cause side effects.
 Most side effects are likely to be mild or moderate in severity and resolve within a few days.
-Details of possible side effects for the Pfizer-BioNTech a vaccine are given above in Section 7.
+Details of possible side effects for the Pfizer-BioNTech vaccine are given above, in Section 8 b.
+Potential for reduced protection against infection after vaccination